Flora of Indonesia

-Origins of Indonesian Flora
+Origins of Indonesian flora

 The origin of flora in Indonesia is a result of geographical and geological events involving the Asian and Australasian continents.
 The present island of New Guinea was connected with the Australian continent, forming a supercontinent called Gondwana.
 This supercontinent began to break up 140 million years ago, and the New Guinea region moved towards the equator.
 As a result, animals from New Guinea travelled to the Australian continent and vice versa, resulting in large amounts of speciation in the many new ecosystems.
 This exchange continued to occur until the two landmasses separated completely.

 Asian lineages in Indonesia are the result of the reformation of the Laurasia supercontinent, which existed after the break-up of Rodinia around 1 billion years ago.
 Around 200 million years ago, the Laurasian supercontinent split completely, forming the continents of Laurentia (now the Americas) and Eurasia.
 Despite this separation, the mainland of the Eurasian continent was not separated completely from the Indonesian archipelago.
 As a result, organisms from the Eurasian mainland could colonize the archipelago; and, under different environmental pressures, new species diverged.

 In the nineteenth century, Alfred Russel Wallace proposed the idea of the Wallace Line, which is a line that divides Indonesian archipelago into two regions, the Asian biogeographical region (Sundaland) and the Australasian biogeographical Region (Wallacea).
 The line runs through the Indonesian Archipelago, between Borneo and Sulawesi (Celebes); and between Bali and Lombok.

 The Indonesian archipelago, home of the Spice Islands, has been known since ancient times as a source of spices, such as cloves, nutmeg, and black pepper.
 The Maluku Islands were, until the late eighteenth century, the only source of many economically significant spices.
 In the colonial era, cloves and nutmeg were the most valuable commodities behind gold and silver for European colonists.
 During the colonial era in Indonesia, the Dutch also created many plantations of coffee, tea and sugar cane, mostly in Java.

 During the history of Indonesia, many foreign plants from India, China, and Europe have been introduced to the archipelago.
 Plant species such as tea, coffee and rubber tree have become established.

-Vegetation Types
+Vegetation types

 Indonesia's terrestrial flora can be divided into several vegetation groups.
-The most important factor is rainfall, followed by temperature, both of which affect the availability of water.
+The most important factor is rainfall, followed by temperature, which both affect water availability.
 The distribution of Indonesian flora is dominated by broadleaf evergreen forests.
-This is mostly seen in the regions where population density is still relatively low, such as Sumatra, Borneo, Sulawesi and West Papua.
-On Java and Bali the vegetation is dominated by cultivated plants.
+This is mostly seen in the regions where population density is still relatively low, such as Sumatra, Borneo, Sulawesi, and West Papua.
+On Java and Bali, the vegetation is dominated by cultivated plants.
 Swamp forests, mangrove, and Nypa fruticans forests are found along the coast.
-On the mountainous regions, subalpine and alpine vegetation is dominant.
+In the mountainous regions, subalpine and alpine vegetation is dominant.
 In the lesser Sunda islands, where rainfall is not as plentiful as in other parts of Indonesia, grasslands are regularly seen.